Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

-Native sidecars are one of the changes with biggest impact on established deployment patterns, worth early attention even in alpha.
+Native sidecars are one of the changes with the biggest impact on established deployment patterns, worth early attention even in alpha.
 For teams operating service meshes or pipelines with CronJobs and sidecars, the transition simplifies code and runbooks — a rare case where a Kubernetes feature removes complexity instead of adding it.